rsy644/client_transactions/readme.md

-# Welcome to the Employee Companies CRM.
+# Welcome to the Client Transactions CRM.
 Here are some steps to get started:

 # Prerequisites